Uniswap/relayer/README.md

 ## RelayOrder
 Swappers generate Relay Orders to be submitted onchain.
 These orders have one static input, one dynamic fee, and calldata encoded for the UniversalRouter.

 The Input in a RelayOrder is a static amount which is sent to a specific recipient signed by the swapper.
-For example, they would be sent to the UniversalRouter to perform a relayed swap.
+For example, an Input could be sent to the UniversalRouter to perform a relayed swap.

 The fee specified in a RelayOrder is sent directly to `feeRecipient` and can optionally increase in value linearly over the lifetime of the order.
 The actual amount transferred will be resolved at the time of filling.